FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 \subsection{Why Existing Defenses Fail}

-\textsc{FuncPoison} remains effective despite a variety of defense strategies proposed for LLM-based systems—including prompt sanitization, agent verification, and model alignment.
-The root cause lies in a fundamental mismatch between the assumptions of these defenses and the nature of our attack.
-While traditional defenses focus on guarding against \textit{external} threats—such as user-input prompt injection or rogue agent outputs—\textsc{FuncPoison} operates \textbf{entirely internally}, \textbf{propagates invisibly}, and \textbf{spreads through trusted communication channels}.
+FuncPoison remains effective against various defense strategies proposed for LLM-based systems—including prompt sanitization, agent verification, and model alignment.
+The root cause is a fundamental mismatch between these defenses assumptions and our attack nature.
+While traditional defenses focus on guarding against \textit{external} threats—such as user-input prompt injection or agent outputs—FuncPoison operates \textbf{entirely internally}, \textbf{propagates invisibly}, and \textbf{spreads through trusted communication channels}.